-In an email or letter (e.g., enclosing written submissions pursuant to court orders) include a heading indicating the next court date, e.g., "P v Smith, FH: 25.6.22".
+In an email or letter (e.g., enclosing written submissions pursuant to court orders) include a heading indicating the next court date, e.g., "P v Smith, FH: 19.7.24".

 Magistrates do not have an associate and get modest chamber time.
 Chamber time is precious; there is always another case to work on.
 So advise as soon as possible if a plea of not guilty will (definitely) be changed to guilty or if a civil case (definitely) has settled.
+A defended criminal prosecution does not become a sentencing hearing, and the defended hearing usually will not be vacated, unless and until the parties agree completely on a statement of agreed facts, which may comprise an amended Facts sheet.